mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl config get
 ^^^^^^^^^^^^^^^^^

+**Description**

   Gets the value of a config setting by its name in dot notation.

 Format